viraj-khatavkar/cakephp-integrated/readme.md

 $this->actingAs($user)->openPage('/posts/add');
 ```

-### Looking for a comprehensive guide on implementing TDD practices in a real world CakePHP application?
+### Looking for a comprehensive guide on implementing TDD?

 I'm writing a book on implementing TDD for real-world CakePHP applications!
 [Check it out](https://tddforcakephp.com/) if you are having a hard time on writing tests in a real world application.